 It is the College's intent to offer its courses through delivery formats and instructional strategies that best meet the needs of the student.
 Therefore, the College will continue to take a systematic and measured approach to the growth of distance education offerings.
-Program information and course schedules are available to instructors and students on the College's website.

-2.3.
-Distance Education Budgeting
+2.4 Distance Education Budgeting